Last updated on April 21, 2021:

-Each teacher participant will receive a stipend of $500 for attending and completing camp activities.
+Each teacher participant will receive a stipend of $500 for attending and completing GenCyber activities.

 Late applications may be considered but this scholarship will be awarded on a first-come, first-served basis and with consideration for the strength of the application.
 Due to the limited availability of seats, early registration is strongly recommended.

 Camp participants will explore the world of cybersecurity with experts in the field through fun, real-world learning experiences enhanced by close interactions.
-Click here to view the tentative camp schedule and activities.
+Click here to view the tentative 2021 camp schedule and activities.
 Below is a video for the 2019 GenCyber Teacher Camp at Michigan Tech.

-If you have questions and/or would like to be notified about future cybersecurity camps or similar offerings, please contact: firstname.lastname@example.org
+If you have questions and/or would like to be notified about future cybersecurity camps or similar offerings, please contact us at: firstname.lastname@example.org